jackdewinter/pymarkdown/readme.md

   rule, this version will always be the version of the project.

-In addition, the `list` command may be followed by text that specifies a Glob pattern used to match against the rules.
-For example, using the command `plugins list md00?` produced this output:
+In addition, the `list` command may be followed by text that specifies a Glob pattern used to match against the rule plugins.
+For example, with the default configuration, using the command `plugins list md00?` produces this output:

 ```text
 ID     NAMES                    ENABLED (DEFAULT)  ENABLED (CURRENT)  VERSION